On the image of higher signature maps: Introduction

 We refer to Conjecture \ref{con:refined_hodge_conjecture} below for a more precise formulation.

 \paragraph*{Contents.} The organisation of this paper is as follows.
-The first section is preliminary: we explain the objects of interest of the article and some of their basic properties, included a twisted version of the objects previously discussed; here the twist is a line bundle $\Lc$ on $X$.
-In the second section, we study the real cycle class map $\widetilde{\gamma}_\Rb^d(X,\Lc)$ where $d$ is the dimension of $X$.
-The main observation here is that the analysis of $\widetilde{\gamma}_\Rb^d(X,\Lc)$ can be reduced for a number of questions to that of the cycle class maps studied in \cite{colliot-theleneZerocyclesCohomologyReal1996} thanks to Lemma \ref{lem:kernel_as_torsion} below.
-In the third section, we draw some immediate corollaries concerning the map $\widetilde{\gamma}_\Rb^{d-1}(X,\Lc)$ and we show partial results on the map $\widetilde{\gamma}_\Rb^{d-2}(X,\Lc)$.
+The first section is preliminary: we explain the objects of interest of the article and some of their basic properties, included a twisted version of the constructions previously discussed; here the twist is a line bundle $\Lc$ on $X$.
+In the second section, we study the map $\widetilde{\gamma}_\Rb^d(X,\Lc)$ where $d$ is the dimension of $X$.
+The main observation here is that the analysis of $\widetilde{\gamma}_\Rb^d(X,\Lc)$ can be reduced for a number of questions to that of the mod $2$ cycle class maps studied in \cite{colliot-theleneZerocyclesCohomologyReal1996} thanks to Lemma \ref{lem:kernel_as_torsion} below.
+In the third section, we draw some immediate corollaries concerning the map $\widetilde{\gamma}_\Rb^{d-1}(X,\Lc)$ and we show conditional results on the map $\widetilde{\gamma}_\Rb^{d-2}(X,\Lc)$.
 The fourth section similarly contains results on the case of connected components, namely the map $\widetilde{\gamma}_\Rb^0(X,\Lc)$.
-In the final section, we first observe that studying the image of $\widetilde{\gamma}^c(X)$ is only relevant integrally by proving that this morphism is surjective and is in fact an isomorphism for every $c$ and every $X$ after inverting $2$ (Corollary \ref{cor:iso_after_inverting_2}).
+In the final section, we first observe that studying the image of $\widetilde{\gamma}_\Rb^c(X,\Lc)$ is only relevant integrally: we prove a quantitative version of a result of Jacobson that implies that $\widetilde{\gamma}_\Rb^c(X,\Lc)$ is surjective for every $c$ and every $(X,\Lc)$ after inverting $2$ (see in particular the more precise Corollary \ref{cor:iso_after_inverting_2}).
 We then come to the aforementioned refined conjecture, taking twists into account, and we observe that the results of the previous section allow us to conclude that it holds true for curves and for surfaces, and in a number of significant cases for threefolds.
-Hornbostel independently studied similar questions to those investigated in this article in \cite{hornbostelFewComputationsReal2024}, especially real cycle class maps for surfaces, and there is some overlap with the present results (and proofs) which we signal below.
+Hornbostel independently studied similar questions to those investigated in this article in \cite{hornbostelFewComputationsReal2024}, especially quadratic real cycle class maps for surfaces, and there is some overlap with the present results (and proofs) which we signal below.